nsidc/earthaccess/docs/quick-start.md

 ### Step 2: Search for data

-As an example, we'll search for data from the NASA ICESat-2 mission.
-ATL06
+As an example, we'll search for the "ATLAS/ICESat-2 L3A Land Ice Height", or ATL06, dataset from the NASA [ICESat-2](https://nsidc.org/data/icesat-2) mission.

 ```python